This is my second blog on blogger, so I'm quite familiar with the blogger environment.

 I guess we all have our opinions, and mine is probably swayed by the fact that Web 2.0 is what I have always known.

-We'll see what the future hol
+We'll see what the future holds

 4 comments: